yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-postgresql.md

 For every transaction `BEGIN` and `END`, Debezium generates an event containing the following fields:

 * `status` - `BEGIN` or `END`
-* `id` - String representation of the unique transaction identifier composed of Postgres transaction ID itself and LSN of given operation separated by colon, i.e. the format is `txID:LSN`
+* `id` - String representation of the unique transaction identifier composed of YugabyteDB transaction ID itself and LSN of given operation separated by colon, i.e. the format is `txID:LSN`
 * `ts_ms` - The time of a transaction boundary event (`BEGIN` or `END` event) at the data source.
 If the data source does not provide Debezium with the event time, then the field instead represents the time at which Debezium processes the event.
 * `event_count` (for `END` events) - total number of events emitted by the transaction
 * `data_collections` (for `END` events) - an array of pairs of `data_collection` and `event_count` that provides the number of events emitted by changes originating from given data collection